“I make other carry-on bags nervous.”

 What's the best way to pack footwear?

-Sole to sole to minimize the dirt and placed in the middle compartment.
-We recommend placing your shoes in a plastic bag first.
+Sole-to-sole to minimize the dirt and placed in the middle compartment inside a plastic bag.

 Can I change the logo color?